-DNA testing can be used for a number of non-health related activities.
-An area of interest is the potential for DNA testing to obtain genetic profiles for sport-related applications such as: (1) Talent search identification, (2) Personalisation of training programs, and (3) Avoidance of sport-related injuries.
+DNA testing can be used for a number of purposes not related to health.
+One area of interest is the potential for DNA testing and genetic profiles in sport applications such as talent identification, individualised training programs and avoidance of sport-related injury.

 Can DNA testing be used in talent identification?

 While there is evidence that genes contribute to athletic performance, there is no evidence that genetic variations can predict athletic performance.

 At this stage, DNA testing is unlikely to provide athletes, talent scouts or coaches with any additional information beyond that which can already be learned through traditional talent-identification programs.

 Have studies shown any direct links between genes and sporting prowess?

 Australian researchers have identified that a variation in a gene called ACTN3 might affect elite athletic performance.
 It is unclear whether testing for this gene would be useful in making decisions about talent identification or even personalised training.
 Attempts by some football clubs in Australia to use genetic information for selection or training have not produced any reported benefits and were abandoned.